pinkyMan79/2dRpgSemesterWork/README.md

 I hope my comment will be able to understand
 The main idea - online 2d rpg
 Hope you enjoy my project

+So, why the UDP?
+in my game i am using the UD protocol for networking
+I used it just because in my game losing packets is better than waiting